wassafshahzad/Encryption/README.md

 # Encryption
-Encrypts a text file
+This is small project which is used to encrypt a text file.The algorithm used are AES and RSA.The encrypted data was storeg in images using stegnography.There are screen shots of usage.

-# Type of encryprtion
+# Intructions
-AES,RSA,Stegnography
+>* Run the .py file from the command line.
-# Usage
+>* Provide a image path to be used for stegnography and the file to to be be encrypted.
-Just run the python file from cmd,Anaconda or IDLE provide Valid file file paths and Image path the encryted image is saved in the root directory
+>* The encrypted Image is stored int the root directory